About Posture People Limited

 TYPES OF DATA AND PURPOSES OF PROCESSING

 Customer sales details and transaction data and correspondence: We may process personal data provided by our customers (and prospective customers) in the course of our business.
 This may include names, addresses and other contact details, customer relationship information etc. We use an online CRM system ‘Salesforce’ to manage this information.
 For us to use this system, we use a double authentication process to access the data.
 We have the ability to attach relevant details to our records on our CRM system.
-We use this information for internal reference, sales fulfilment and processes and providing our services.
+We use this information for internal reference, sales fulfilment, marketing and processes and providing our services.

 Product orders: To ensure that any requested equipment can be delivered and installed, we may share delivery information such the customer’s name and address with the relevant manufacturer or installation partner.
 At the customer’s request, we may refer the customer to a trusted partner service for a speciality we are unable to conduct internally e.g. as interior architect or construction company.